Gary Ridgway: 1982–1984: First known victims

 The body of Ridgway's first known victim was found in July 1982.
 A unique kind of spray paint was found on clothing wrapped around the victim's neck, but the paint was not tested for 20 years.
 If it had been tested at the time, it would have been easier to link the murder to Ridgway.
 After four more victims were found, the King County Sheriff's Office formed the Green River Task Force to investigate the murders.
-Task force members included Robert Keppel and Dave Reichert, who periodically interviewed incarcerated serial killer Ted Bundy in 1984.
+Task force members included Robert D. Keppel and Dave Reichert, who periodically interviewed incarcerated serial killer Ted Bundy in 1984.
 Bundy offered his opinions on the psychology, motivations, and behavior of the killer.
 He suggested that the killer was revisiting the dump sites to have sex with his victims, which turned out to be accurate, and if police found a fresh grave, they should stake it out and wait for him to come back.
 Also contributing to the investigation was FBI Special Agent John E. Douglas, who developed a profile of the suspect.

 Ridgway was arrested in 1982 and 2001 on charges related to prostitution.
 He became a suspect in the Green River killings in 1983, when 18-year-old Marie Malvar disappeared.
-Her boyfriend and her pimp later found a truck in front of Ridgway's house which they thought was the same one she had boarded the day she went missing.
+Her boyfriend and her pimp later found a truck in front of Ridgway's house, which they thought was the same one she had boarded the day she went missing.
 Ridgway was interviewed in conjunction with that event, and police received several other tips that mentioned him.
 In 1984, he passed a polygraph test.